syafiq/cwe_vd/README.md

 # CWE-Specific Vulnerability Detection

 ## Introduction
 This repository contains the code and models for our paper **"From Generalist to Specialist: Exploring CWE-Specific Vulnerability Detection"**.
 The goal of this research is to improve vulnerability detection by leveraging CWE-specific classifiers to address the heterogeneity of vulnerability types.
-Our results demonstrate that CWE-specific classifiers outperform a single binary classifier trained on all vulnerabilities.

 ## Repository Structure
 - `data/`: Can be accessed here : https://drive.google.com/drive/folders/1olK4RwMA4xSmXY8rkkL4_ZlafEb_cBGi?usp=sharing